Andrew-S-Rosen/covalent-hpc-plugin/README.md

 pip install psij-python
 ```

-Note that the Python major and minor version numbers on both the local and remote machines must match to ensure the `cloudpickle` dependency can reliably (un)pickle the various objects.
+Note that the Python major and minor version numbers on both the local and remote machines must match to ensure reliable (un)pickling of the various objects.

 ## Usage